compatibl/practical-machine-learning/README.md

 # Practical Machine Learning for Quantitative Finance

+# Code

-This repo contains code for the workshop practice sessions.
+This repo contains code for the practice sessions of the post-conference workshop Practical Machine Learning for Quantitative Finance.

+Date: Monday 29th & Tuesday 30th March 2021
+Time: EDT: 09.00 / BST: 14.00 / CEST: 15.00
+Duration: 2 hours each day

+# Agenda

 We will focus on two concepts in machine learning that hold great promise for quant finance: regression models on Day 1, and generative models on Day 2.